ZEPL/zepl-documentation/docs/guide/resource_mgmt.md

 You can use the context menu to edit or delete specific resource permissions.

+#### Creating generic permissions

 To give a permission to all users of a certain criteria, such as - all users or all space collaborators or all team managers, type `all` in the search box.